Nikos-Salichos/Heroes-.NET6-GRAPHQL/README.md

 .NET 6 Full CRUD with Entity Framework Core and web API.

 I have use the following technologies and packages:
-- C#
+- C#.
-- .NET 6
+- .NET 6.
-- Entity Framework Core
+- Entity Framework Core.
-- Microsoft SQL Server
+- Microsoft SQL Server.
-- Serilog
+- Serilog.

 In addition i have implement the following:
-- Generic Repository Pattern
+- Generic Repository Pattern.
-- Pagination (both page number and page size)
+- Pagination.
-- Web Api sorting based on property (using dynamic LINQ)
+- Web Api sorting based on property (using dynamic LINQ).
-- Web Api filtering
+- Web Api filtering.
-- API throttling
+- API throttling.
+- Logging both txt file and database table.
-- Enable Cors
+- Enable Cors.
-- JWT Authentication (JSON Web Token)
+- JWT Authentication (JSON Web Token).
-- Authorization Roles
+- Authorization Roles.
-- Logging (log to txt file in project directory and write in database)
+- Logging (log to txt file in project directory and write in database).
-- Image upload in directory and retrieve image from directory
+- Image upload in project directory and retrieve image from directory.
-- Cache Profiles
+- Cache Profiles.
-- Send Sms with Twilio
+- Send Sms with Twilio.
-- Web api to generate QR code in 3 different extensions (png/jpeg/html)
+- Web api to generate QR code in 3 different extensions (png/jpeg/html).
+- Web api to retrieve QR code based on filename.